In Dec 2025, I concluded my Ph.D. in Cyber Security at Wuhan University, grateful to have Huanguo Zhang as my supervisor.

-Before (Dec 2023 - Mar 2025), I was a CSC Visiting Ph.D. student at the University of Wollongong (UOW), where I was hosted by Willy Susilo and was fortunate to study with the iC$^2$.
+Before (Dec 2023 - Mar 2025), I was a CSC Visiting Ph.D. student at the University of Wollongong, Australia.
+There, I was hosted by Willy Susilo and had the fortune to study with the Institute of Cybersecurity and Cryptology (iC$^2$) led by him.

 My research focuses on cryptography and cyber security, to be more specific: